Troop 619 Bylaws

 - unwanted physical contact

-- The investigating Boy Scout Leaders shall not be related to the Boy Scout(s) involved.
+- The investigating Scout Leaders shall not be related to the Scout(s) involved.

-- The parents of the Scout may be present for all parts of the investigation and must be present for the determination of disciplinary action.
-Scouts under review may be asked to forgo attending Troop or patrol functions for the duration of the investigation or may be required to attend with a parent or guardian present.
+- Scouts under review may be asked to forgo attending Troop or patrol functions for the duration of the investigation or may be required to attend with a parent or guardian present.

-- In the event that the disciplinary action is dismissal from the Troop and approval of the Troop Committee, the District Executive and Charter Representative shall be notified, as soon as possible.
+- In the event that the disciplinary action is dismissal from the Troop and approved by the Troop Committee, the District Executive and Charter Representative shall be notified, as soon as possible.

 - The Scout may appeal the determination of disciplinary action at the next Troop Committee meeting.

 - (a) The Troop Committee Chairperson shall appoint a Disciplinary Appeals Committee to hear the appeal.
-Where a Committee Chairperson’s scout is involved, the Scoutmaster or Treasurer shall be responsible for appointments, as necessary.
+Where a Committee Chairperson’s scout is involved, the Treasurer shall be responsible for appointments, as necessary.

 - (c) The decision of the Disciplinary Appeals Committee is final.